gfldex/raku-did-you-know/did-you-know.md

 ## NEXT ENTRY

-That you can spy one a chain of method calls when hunting a bug?
+That you can spy on a chain of method calls when hunting a bug?

     (^10).grep(* %% 2).&{ $*ERR.say($_); $_ }.map(* ** 2).say;

 This is also useful, if you need the output of more then one method-call in the same object.

     (1/10).&{ .numerator, .denominator }.say;

-## NEXT ENTRY